HMS Prize: History

-A steel-hulled three-masted schooner, Else was built in Groningen, Holland, by the firm E. V. Smit & Zoon in 1901 for a German ship owner.
+A steel-hulled three-masted schooner, Else was built in Groningen, the Netherlands, by the firm E. V. Smit & Zoon in 1901 for a German ship owner.
 Displacing 277 tons, she had an overall length of 122 ft 6 in with a beam of 24 ft.
 Her draught was 10 ft 5 in.
 Her home port was Leer, near Emden.
 On 4 August 1914, the day on which the United Kingdom declared war on Imperial Germany and entered the First World War, she was transiting the English Channel carrying a cargo of hides.
 Intercepted by HMS Diana, a small cruiser of the Royal Navy, Else's crew was taken prisoner and the ship sailed into Falmouth with a prize crew.

 Else was sold a month later; her new owner was the Marine and Navigation Company, owned by William Garthwaite.
 She was renamed First Prize, on account of being the first ship captured by the Royal Navy during the war.
 Garthwaite's intention was to use her on the coastal trading routes.

 Later on in the war, the Admiralty was looking for vessels suitable for fitting out as Q ships.
 These were merchant ships crewed by Royal Navy personnel and bearing hidden weaponry.
 When attacked by U-boats, a portion of the ship's crew (referred to as a panic party) would appear to evacuate the vessel, sometimes setting smoke fires to simulate damage.
 This would encourage its attacker to approach and when the U-boat was close enough, the Q ship's guns would become operational and open fire, hopefully destroying the submarine.

 In November 1916, First Prize, berthed at Swansea, was identified as being a vessel suitable for Q ship service.
 She was accordingly requisitioned by the Royal Navy.
 Within weeks, Garthwaite had gifted the ship to the Royal Navy for service in the war.
 He also offered to fit her out for war service in return for an honorary commission in the Royal Navy, but this was declined.